 GeneCards Summary for TRIM24 Gene

 TRIM24 (Tripartite Motif Containing 24) is a Protein Coding gene.
 Diseases associated with TRIM24 include Differentiated Thyroid Carcinoma and Cerebellar Agenesis.
-Among its related pathways are FGFR1 mutant receptor activation and Transcriptional Regulatory Network in Embryonic Stem Cell.
+Among its related pathways are mTOR signaling pathway (KEGG) and HIV Life Cycle.
 GO annotations related to this gene include sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is TRIM33.

 UniProtKB/Swiss-Prot for TRIM24 Gene

 Transcriptional coactivator that interacts with numerous nuclear receptors and coactivators and modulates the transcription of target genes.
 Interacts with chromatin depending on histone H3 modifications, having the highest affinity for histone H3 that is both unmodified at Lys-4 (H3K4me0) and acetylated at Lys-23 (H3K23ac).
 Has E3 protein-ubiquitin ligase activity.
 Promotes ubiquitination and proteasomal degradation of p53/TP53.
 Plays a role in the regulation of cell proliferation and apoptosis, at least in part via its effects on p53/TP53 levels.
 Up-regulates ligand-dependent transcription activation by AR, GCR/NR3C1, thyroid hormone receptor (TR) and ESR1.
 Modulates transcription activation by retinoic acid (RA) receptors, including RARA.
 Plays a role in regulating retinoic acid-dependent proliferation of hepatocytes (By similarity).